Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Results

 \subsubsection{Predicting Disease System Parameters}

 An additional feature that complements state prediction, and is particularly useful for applications in epidemiology is the ability to simultaneously estimate meaningful system parameters.
 For the selected application, the transmission rate parameter $\beta$ and the recovery rate parameter $\gamma$ are key for domain experts to understand and classify the underlying disease and to inform public policy.
-The proposed NF approach, can be easily extended to explicitly estimate the joint density of the SIR states and parameters of the underlying system.
-An example of joint estimate of states and parameters for the San Francisco COVID-19 dataset is shown in Figure~\ref{fig:combined_SANFRANCOVID19_state_estimates} which reports the estimated parameters, quantifies their uncertainty, and shows the trajectories of the SIR systems that corresponds to the mean estimated parameters.
+The proposed NF approach trained on multiple trajectories, can be easily extended to explicitly estimate the joint density of the SIR states and parameters of the underlying system.
+An example of joint estimate of states and parameters for the San Francisco COVID-19 dataset is shown in Figure~\ref{fig:combined_SANFRANCOVID19_state_estimates} which reports the estimated parameters and quantifies their uncertainty.

+To further show the contribution of this method, we use the state and parameter estimates from the proposed NF approach as inputs to a SMC algorithm.
+Specifically, we predict the mean underlying system state and parameters, $\beta$ and $\gamma$, using NF with five-observation context from the San Francisco COVID-19 dataset.
+Then, we use those predictions as inputs to SMC considering SIR model dynamics, and using real COVID-19 data as observations.
+This hybrid method combines the capabilities of traditional filtering methods, which require known system parameters to be prescribed, with NF-based state and parameter estimation.
+Results from SMC are shown in Figure~\ref{fig:pf_nf_hybrid}.
+Comparing Figure~\ref{fig:pf_nf_hybrid} to the NF forward rollout predictions in Figure~\ref{fig:combined_SANFRANCOVID19_rollouts_transformer_fwd}, we observe that the NF rollout exhibits similar, if not greater, capabilities in predicting the underlying system than the traditional filtering method.